AmJoy01/prework-simon-light-game/README.md

 The following **required** functionality is complete:

-- [Done] Game interface has a heading (h1 tag), a line of body text (p tag), and four buttons that match the demo app
+- [x] Game interface has a heading (h1 tag), a line of body text (p tag), and four buttons that match the demo app
-- [Done] "Start" button toggles between "Start" and "Stop" when clicked.
+- [x] "Start" button toggles between "Start" and "Stop" when clicked.
-- [Done] Game buttons each light up and play a sound when clicked.
+- [x] Game buttons each light up and play a sound when clicked.
-- [Done] Computer plays back sequence of clues including sound and visual cue for each button
+- [x] Computer plays back sequence of clues including sound and visual cue for each button
-- [Done] Play progresses to the next turn (the user gets the next step in the pattern) after a correct guess.
+- [x] Play progresses to the next turn (the user gets the next step in the pattern) after a correct guess.
-- [Done] User wins the game after guessing a complete pattern
+- [x] User wins the game after guessing a complete pattern
-- [Done] User loses the game after an incorrect guess
+- [x] User loses the game after an incorrect guess

 The following **optional** features are implemented: